Frequently Asked Questions

 Walking your dog on the boardwalk

-Technically, pets are prohibited in public parks and beaches.
+Technically, pets are prohibited in public parks and beaches except for designated dog parks.
 See Miami Beach City Ordinance Section 10-10.
 However, at any given time you can find people willing to risk the small fine by walking their dogs on the boardwalk (south of 21st street) with leashes.

 Generally speaking, if you are not being a nuisance or making an ass of yourself, Miami Beach is a pretty laid back place and you can pretty much be yourself.
 Just respect other people's right to enjoy the boardwalk and always clean up after your pooch and you won't have any problems taking your dog for a walk.